Table of contents

 Someone who wants to clone your iPhone via an iCloud backup may accomplish this by having your credentials.
 Hackers use several methods to exploit backups and access your data:

 Ever wondered how someone can hack your phone via SIM card?
-A hacker can transfer your phone number and connected data to another device by convincing your mobile carrier to issue a new SIM.
+AA SIM swap is one of the easiest ways someone can clone your phone without you knowing.
+By convincing your carrier to issue a new SIM with your number, attackers receive your calls, texts, and 2FA codes.
 Having control of your phone number, they can:

 What can someone see if they clone your phone?

 Сan someone read your text messages from another phone?
 Yes, they can.
-If someone creates a replica of your phone, they obtain your personal data.
+Once someone clones your phone, they can access your SMS, emails, saved passwords, photos, banking apps, and even see your real-time location.
 This includes:

 How to tell if someone cloned your phone